Dwigoric/unboundmnl-area-2-server/docs/topics/Loan-Dashboard.md

 ## Accessing the Loan Ledger

-To access the loan ledger of a specific loan, find the loan to view, navigate to the right most part of the loan's row and find the arrow.
+To access the loan ledger of a specific loan, find the loan to view, navigate to the rightmost part of the loan's row and find the arrow.
 This will forward you to the loan's ledger page.

 <seealso>
     <category ref="loans">